nferraz/ChatBot-Simple/README.md

 NAME
 ====

-ChatBot-Simple - a new and flexible chatbot engine in Perl.
+ChatBot::Simple - a new and flexible chatbot engine in Perl.

 DESCRIPTION
 ===========

+ChatBot::Simple is a flexible chatbot engine written in Perl.

 Instead of specifying the chatbot knowledge base in xml, we are going to use the powerful text manipulation capabilities of Perl.